jareware/xpath2rss/README.md

 XPath2RSS essentially maintains a hash-map in the generated RSS-file: the key and the value are queried from the HTML with your XPath expressions.
 If a new key is encountered, it's added to the feed.
 If the key has already been seen, it won't be added again.

-The script is likely most useful ran from a cron-like facility periodically.
+The script is likely most useful when ran from a cron-like facility periodically.

 Examples
 --------